 What do you think the key focus is for procurement right now?

 I certainly see that any business has to be cost-competitive.
 Procurement will never get away from the importance of cost management, which will always be a core element.
-But I think facilitating growth, speed to market and innovation are areas where procurement can add a lot of value to a business if you have the right skillset and approach.
+But I think facilitating growth, speed to market and innovation are areas where procurement can add a lot of value to a business if you have the right skill set and approach.

 Negotiation has been revolutionised through e-sourcing.
 I think things like contract structure, performance management and material scheduling will all be automated, and a focus is on driving that.
-To then free more resource to help a business grow and drive value from its supply chain.
+To then free more resources to help a business grow and drive value from its supply chain.